kaslusimoes/MSc-Thesis/source/42_comparisonwithmfq.md

 From the analysis presented above, we propose $2$ ideas for future models:

-1. The choice of the Zeitgeist - the question being asked to the agents - is a highly relevant characteristic of the model presented, and is not a feature we can extract from the Moral Foundations data alone.
+1. The choice of the question being discussed by the agents, the Zeitgeist, is a highly relevant characteristic of the model presented, and is not a feature we can extract from the Moral Foundations data alone.
 One must have additional hypothesis, which ought to be validated by other means.
 2. The model's parameter $\tilde{\beta}$, more than a characterization of the Liberal-Conservative spectrum, as was thought before, is a description of the extremism of a community.
-As a given political group has moral beliefs $\student_i$ more aligned with the Zeitgeist being discussed, more gathered around the issue they will become and more "extremist" (with less room for a change of opinion) they will behave;
+As a given political group has moral beliefs $\student_i$ more aligned with the Zeitgeist being discussed, more gathered around the issue they will become and more "extremist" (with less room for a change of opinion) they will behave; __REESCREVER YODA__

 <!-- One can also note a resemblance between this model's $\tilde{\beta}$ and last model's $\gamma$.
 Both describe the cohesiveness of a society/community THINK MORE ABOUT THIS -->